abelgacem/topix-jk-site-it/docs/categories/_definitions/list/language/whatis/language.md

 ---
 layout: topic
 mx:
-  description:  used to create a program to be executed
+  description:  the grammar used to create a tool
+  ref:
+    whatis/tool
 ---